Last Updated on by Michael Brockbank

 To make $100 per day using Textbroker, you would need to write just under 9,100 words per day at level 3.
 If you’re level 4, you would need at least 6,250.

 However, getting on some good teams and getting Direct Order clients will make this much easier.
 You can control how much you charge in Direct Orders while teams often pay more than the base for your level.

-For instance, I belong to several level 4 teams in Textbroker that pay well over 1.7 cents per word.
+For instance, I belong to several 4-star teams in Textbroker that pay well over 1.7 cents per word.
 This might not sound like a lot, but it’s the difference between $14 and $17 for a 1,000-word article back in the day.

 In most instances, it increased my hourly average by more than $3.

 My point is that you need to push yourself to make $100 per day or more.
-And I know it’s possible because I would do it on a daily basis.
+I know it’s possible because I would do it on a regular basis.

 2. Available Orders